 Workshops & Seminars

-Advanced Parkour Workshop – Balance and Sequencing – with CJ Hazell
+Introduction to Parkour – with CJ Hazell

 Requirements: This is for dogs who have had some experience with parkour.
 However, it is not required that the behaviors are fluent to participate in a working spot.
 Anyone can audit and learn more about these behaviors, which can also be useful for other sports.